mcmahonj12/TCI/modules/VIM.Install.VCSA/README.md

 Install-vCSA enables the ability to load a module into a PowerShell session and use it to deploy any desired number of vCSA appliances using a JSON payload and OVA.

 The module has a 25 minute timeout built into it.
-The timeout is so long because it can take as long as 20 minutes to perform a full configuration or the appliance.
+The timeout is so long because it can take as long as 20 minutes to perform a full configuration of the appliance.

 ## Purpose
 VCF or VMC environments are my primary targets so a way to avoid the need to put a Jump Host inside the environment is highly desired.
 You cannot simply deploy VCSA to VMC without jumping through some hoops first.
 William Lam documents the issue on his blog well: https://williamlam.com/2019/05/deploying-a-vcenter-server-appliance-vcsa-in-vmc.html